ckontos82/StellarWindows/README.md

-﻿﻿# Fetch NASA Astronomy Image of the Day API DATA
+﻿# Fetch NASA Astronomy Picture of the Day

 ## App written in ASP.NET Core for fetching NASA Astronomy Image of the Day API data and displaying it on the page.